2006–07 Central Coast Mariners FC season

 The 2006–07 season was the second season of competitive football played by Central Coast Mariners.
 The club ended the 2006–07 A-League in sixth, and so did not qualify for the finals.
 They failed to retain their A-League Pre-Season Challenge Cup title, losing to Adelaide United in the final.

 In the transfer window, Central Coast signed Australian international Tony Vidmar and defender Vuko Tomasevic.
 The short term contracts of Brad Porter and Jamie McMaster were also extended.

 The Mariners began the season in good form and reached the final of the 2006 A-League Pre-Season Challenge Cup.
 However, they failed to retain the title after losing in a penalty shoot-out to Adelaide United.
 The team were winless for the first five games of the A-League season, before a resurgent period featuring only two losses, to Adelaide Newcastle Jets in eleven games.
 However, the team failed to win any of its final five games and missed the finals series by five points as a result.
 Central Coast's top goalscorer was Adam Kwasnik, who scored nine goals.

 Background

 Transfers

 On the back of the Mariners' highly successful first season, expectation arose as to the big-name players that could potentially join Central Coast.
-There were strong rumors about Stan Lazaridis, Ned Zelic and Paul Okon coming to the Mariners, but none eventuated.
+There were strong rumours about Stan Lazaridis, Ned Zelic and Paul Okon coming to the Mariners, but none eventuated.
 However, on 3 August 2006 Tony Vidmar announced he was joining the Mariners, signing a two-year deal.
 Vidmar was the Mariners' first marquee signing.